 The retina is the posterior layer of the eye and it transforms the light and images entering the eye into nerve signals that are sent to the brain.
-Retinal detachment occurs when the neurosensory retina (the layer where the light sensitive cells are located) separates from the pigmentary epithelium, and liquid accumulates in the space between them.
-This means nutrition and blood flow to the neurosensory retina is cut off, which can, on occasion, lead to an irreversible loss of vision.
+Retinal detachment occurs when the neurosensory retina (the layer where the light sensitive cells are located) separates from the pigmentary epithelium and liquid accumulates in the space between them.
+This means nutrition and blood flow to the neurosensory retina is cut off, which can, on occasions, lead to an irreversible loss of vision.

 Retinal detachment risk factors